State Emergency Service (SES)

 - fallen trees and branches blocking access to your home

 - access to sandbags.

 The SES is not available for general maintenance on leaking roofs or to clean blocked gutters when it rains.
 If you rent your property, contact the owner or manager for maintenance issues.
 This should be done before the wet season.

 The SES needs your permission to enter your property or access a roof.
 The SES volunteer may need to turn off your power before accessing your roof.
 If the SES turns off your power, you will be responsible for reconnecting it.

 All other emergencies

 Phone triple (000) for other life-threatening emergencies.

 In Logan, the major functions of the SES include:

-- Provision of temporary storm damage repairs to private residences, including emergency roof tarping
+- providing temporary storm damage repairs to private homes, including emergency roof tarping

 - Logan Central: 3 Garfield Road, Logan Central